 The camera platform.
 Engineering these and installing them was tricky.
 Then making the area so that there was no trace or damage to the area was the second trick.
 A great team of people helped to made it possible

-Demonstrating a safety system we engineered and installed for the Vivant center, home to the Jazz.
-Riggers must access many different places in the arena depending on the various shows that are hosted here..
+Demonstrating a safety system we engineered and installed for the Vivint center, home to the Jazz.
+Riggers must access many different places in the arena depending on the various shows that are hosted here.

-Demonstrating the fall arrest system we engineered and installed
+Demonstrating the fall prevention and protection system we engineered and installed

 Working on the underside of this BOR Wedge Dam.
 Putting scaffolding up and taking it down for every section would be time consuming not to mention dangerous.
 We engineered a system so the work could be done while hanging on a rope.

-Drilling out / cleaning out the drain holes between layers in the dam.
+Drilling out / cleaning out the drain holes between layers on this wedge dam.
 The blue line is the work line and the yellow is a secondary safety line.

 Our team part of a BOR project to engineer and install a rock fall mitigation system.
 This is cable netting system we installed, after we scaled the face.
 The netting across this face was to protect the a large cement gravity dam, roadway and a boat ramp, and of course, the public. (see story below) The system should last 20 years.